Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 ## Results

-The network yielded a top accuracy of 90 %.
+The network yielded a top accuracy of 90 %, which beat the previous rule-based algorithm by more than 5 %, so this is a big success!

-However, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction).
+But even better after looking at some predictions, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction).

-The following accuracy and loss plots show that the ANN learned very well:
+The following accuracy and loss plots show that the ANN learned very well already after only 20 epochs.

 ![title](images/accuracyGraph.png)
 ![title](images/lossGraph.png)

+Training time was very low and can be run in under 2 minutes on a standard CPU.

+## Future improvements:

+As already mentioned, wrong posture is often on a continuous scale.
+Therefore, instead of having discrete labels as outputs, the neural network could be trained to predict a continuous output, which shows the magnitude of wrong posture.

+Furthermore, the data is a time series.
+Therefore, a recurrent neural network such as an Long-Short-Term Memory Network could be trained such that past data flows into the prediction of the current frame which will probably increase accuracy even more.

 ## Project Plan: